|Effect of Non-compliance||4|

 (2) Unless otherwise ordered, these Rules apply to all appeals before the board whether commenced before or after December 15, 2020.

 “Act” means the Assessment Act, RSBC 1996, Chapter 20 and amendments and includes all regulations made under that Act;

 “agent” means a person who has written authority to act for a party or an intervener;

 “appellant” means a person who appeals to the board under section 21 or section 50 of the Act or a regulation pursuant to section 74(2)(r) of the Act;

-“board” means the Property Assessment Appeal Board established under the Act, and for the purposes of these Rules, includes the chair, vice-chairs, members and registrar;
+“board” means the Property Assessment Appeal Board established under the Act, and for the purposes of these Rules, includes the chair, vice-chairs, and members;

 “chair” means the member designated as chair by the Lieutenant Governor in Council;

 “deliver” includes sending by ordinary mail, leaving with the board or a party, and depositing in a mail box or receptacle at the residence or place of business, and includes facsimile transmission or e-mail to the residence or place of business;